-In seeking initial or continued accreditation, the program is required to conduct a self-study related to program quality and effectiveness and prepare an analytic document that addresses all accreditation standards and key elements.
-The self-study document begins with a brief overview or introduction to the institution and program(s) under review.
+In seeking initial or continued accreditation, the program is required to conduct a self-study related to program quality and effectiveness and to prepare an analytic document that addresses all accreditation standards and key elements.
+The self-study document begins with a brief overview or introduction to the institution and programs(s) under review.
 The self-study document also includes data and other information about the program and demonstrates that this information is analyzed and used in program improvement efforts.

-The self-study process affords the program the opportunity to identify its strengths, its performance with respect to resident achievements, and areas for improvement as well as its plans to address continuous improvement.
-The program solicits input from its community of interest--including, but not limited to, residents, faculty, and staff--in developing its self-study document.
+The self-study process affords the program the opportunity to identify its strengths, its performance with respect to student achievement, and areas for improvement, as well as its plans to address continuous improvement.
+The program solicits input from its community of interest-including, but not limited to, students, faculty, and staff-in developing its self-study document.

-The self-study document should be no longer than 75 pages of general text, excluding any pertinent supplementary information.
+CCNE provides guidance on preparing the self-study document, page limitations, and a self-study template on its website, and this information may be obtained by contacting the CCNE office.
 CCNE staff is available to provide guidance to the program about the self-study process.
-A completed CCNE Program Information Form must be included in the self-study document.
+A completed CCNE Program Information Form must be submitted with the self-study document.